energye/energy/README.md

 > - event driven: High performance event driven, IPC based communication, Go and Web side is very convenient function call and data interaction

-### Go interacts with the Web

-> The Go and Web technologies are based on IPC communication.
-Data and event triggering can be exchanged between Go and Web without using the http interface, which is as simple as calling the functions of the language itself
->
-> Define JS binding type variables in Go and provide them to JS on the Web side to realize data synchronization of Go variables or structural objects
->
-> Listen for events in JS and trigger JS events in Go to achieve Go calling JS functions and passing parameter
->
-> Listen for events in Go and trigger Go events in JS to achieve JS calling Go functions and passing parameters
->

 ### Built-in dependency&integration

 - [![LCL](https://img.shields.io/badge/LCL-green)](https://github.com/energye/golcl)